DazzTDuck/Quest_Passthrough_MRTK3/README.md

 8. **And to make sure the passthrough works you need to add the 'Enable Unpromultiplied Alpha' component to the object**

  ![text](https://i.ibb.co/XZJQ9vH/Screenshot-7.png)

+ > If you want to know what the script does, you can open it and it explains why the script is important

 ### And now if you build the application on android you should have proper passthrough!

 - Last thing you need to do if you want to use the application for a Hololens, the object needs to be disabled if running on a Hololens otherwise it will crash.
-Simply use a script that uses 'Preceding Conditional Compilation' to disable the object when running on 'UNITY_WSA'(this is the platform the Hololens runs on) and then it will get disabled on the Hololens and you can use all the features as normal!
+- Simply use a script that uses 'Preceding Conditional Compilation' to disable the object when running on 'UNITY_WSA' (this is the platform the Hololens runs on) and then it will get disabled on the Hololens and you can use all the features as normal!
 I have a script that handles this in the repository so you could use that.
+- You can find the script in the Assets folder, the script is called "DisableForHololens".

 ## Authors